-The Audit Committee's Report may be found below.
+The Audit Committee's Report is on pages 40 to 43.

 Management Engagement Committee

 The Board has established a Management Engagement Committee comprising all of the Directors, which was chaired throughout the year by Rebecca Donaldson.

 The Committee is responsible for reviewing matters concerning the management agreement which exists between the Company and the Manager together with the promotional activities programme operated by the Manager to which the Company contributes.
 The terms and conditions of the Manager's appointment, including an evaluation of performance and fees, are reviewed annually and were last considered at the meeting of the Committee in November 2023.